Esmael-Pinho/fourth-milestone-project/README.md

 Search-Bbar
 - When submitting an empty search, the toast hides on the right conner for some reason, no message get's displayed.
 ![Search-bar](/readMe/errors/searc-bar-error.png)
+- (Issue sorted, as needed to change elements as was using a different version, and was causing erros.)

 Contact
 - Submit button, keeps displaying the modal, even thought no form submition was triggered.